gazbert/bxbot/README.md

 The `<trade-cycle-interval>` value is the interval in _seconds_ that the Trading Engine will wait/sleep before executing each trade cycle.
 The minimum value is 1 second.
 Some exchanges allow you to hit them harder than others.
 However, while their API documentation might say one thing, the reality is you might get socket timeouts and 5xx responses if you hit it too hard - you cannot perform HFT over the public internet!
-I have EMA/MACD strats running every 5 mins and 'scalping' strats running every 60s on BTC-e.
+I might have EMA/MACD strats running every 5 mins and 'scalping' strats running every 60s on BTC-e.
 You'll need to experiment with the trade cycle interval for different exchanges.

 ##### Email Alerts